Carnival in French Guiana: Paré-masked ball

-On the Saturday preceding Lent, the Touloulous, carnival Queens, dress in colourful, camouflaged dresses and wear masks while they dance through the streets.
+On the Saturday preceding Lent, the Touloulou, carnival Queens, dress in colourful, camouflaged dresses and wear masks while they dance through the streets.
 Their costumes – lace and petticoats, tights and gloves – cover them from head to toe.
 They speak in disguised voices to retain anonymity.
 The women invite the men to join them, which is a mandatory requirement.
 On Friday and Saturday nights, the Toulouois assemble in large dance halls.
 Men who are invited have to pay an entry fee.